AnNurrr/CSS225/Adventure_Game/readme.txt

 6. How to start the program(Game)
-Run the Chapter12345.py script using Python interpreter Follow the screen promts to navigate next chapters Enjoy the text-based adventure game
+Run the Chapter12345.py script using Python interpreter Follow the screen prompts to navigate next chapters Enjoy the text-based adventure game